ABOUT PAUL ZALOOM

 FILM

-Zaloom co-conceived, co-wrote and was head puppeteer in the feature length puppet film of Dante’s Inferno, based on paintings and drawings by L.A. artist Sandow Birk, directed by Sean Meredith, and starring Dermot Mulroney and James Cromwell.
+Zaloom co-conceived, co-wrote and was head puppeteer in a feature length puppet film of Dante's Inferno, based on paintings and drawings by L.A. artists Sandow Birk and Elyse Pignolet, directed by Sean Meredith, and starring Dermot Mulroney and James Cromwell.

 View a trailer of the film here: www.dantefilm.com